-Application to the Minister for Commerce for an exemption
+Application to the Minister for Mines, Industry Regulation and Safety for an exemption

 For approval to obtain another building permit without the requirement for home indemnity insurance OR to sell your principal place of residence within three years, applicants must lodge a statutory declaration and satisfy the Minister that:

 - a change of circumstances has occurred; and

 - the applicant would suffer hardship if the application was refused.